gudusanjiao/QuickHomologousAnnotationPipeline/QuickAnnotPipeline.md

 In some specific systems, you may need to install python3 separately.

 ## 2. Input File Preparation
+Liftoff takes 3 input files.
+They are: Targeted unannotated genome FASTA file, reference genome FASTA file (from closed-related species), and reference annotation GFF3 file.
+The reference annotation can be in different form include but not limited to gene annotation, cds annotation, exons annotation, etc.

 ## 3. Sample Run